 Key reasons vets favor these diets,

 Despite popular belief, grains can offer important nutrients like fiber, B vitamins, and iron.
-The Association of American Feed Control Officials (AAFCO), which sets the standard for pet food nutrition, supports the use of grains as part of a balanced feline diet.
+The Association of American Feed Control Officials (AAFCO) supports the use of grains in balanced feline diets

-Choosing the right diet for your cat doesn’t have to be complicated.
-Grain-free food isn’t always necessary, as most cats don’t have grain allergies.
-What matters most is providing a balanced diet that meets your cat’s specific needs.
+Choosing the right diet for your cat doesn’t have to be overwhelming.
+Grain-free food isn’t essential for most felines, as true grain allergies are rare.
+What truly matters is offering a balanced, nutrient-rich diet that fits your cat’s unique health needs.